Rookie Card Year: 2004-05

 Top Dwight Howard Rookie Cards

-The 2004-05 Ultimate Collection Dwight Howard rookie may not come with the hype of Exquisite but it represents a great value in comparison.
-Although it does not feature a jersey piece, it still has a low print run and on-card auto.
-The design does leave something to be desired but it is still a top rookie option for collectors.
+The 2004-05 Upper Deck Ultimate Collection Dwight Howard rookie card may not come with the hype of Exquisite but it represents a great value in comparison.
+Although it does not feature a jersey piece, it still has a low print run and on-card autoraph.
+The design does leave something to be desired but it is still a strong choice.
 It can be found for a few hundred dollars.

-Arguably the best looking card in the group, the 2004-05 SP Authentic Dwight Howard rookie uses a bright blue background and dynamic image to create a great canvas.
+Arguably the most attractive card in the group, the 2004-05 SP Authentic Dwight Howard rookie uses a bright blue background and dynamic image to create a great canvas.
 The large signing area is an added bonus, which will make it easier for collectors to overlook the higher print run and lack of jersey piece.